not-so-BigGAN: Generating High-Fidelity Images on Small Compute with Wavelet-based Super-Resolution: Experiments

 \section{Experiments}

-In this section, we quantitatively and qualitatively evaluate our proposed models, benchmarking them against BigGAN on both image quality and training efficiency.
-While quantifying image quality remains an unsolved problem \cite{borji2019pros}, we report the Frechet Inception Distance (FID) \cite{fid} and Inception Score (IS) \cite{is} as proxy measures to allow for straightforward comparison with BigGAN.
+In this section, we quantitatively and qualitatively evaluate the training efficiency of the \wt approach against the end-to-end training approach of the BigGAN model by benchmarking the compute budget required vs. the quality of the generated samples.
+While quantifying image quality remains a challenging problem \citep{borji2019pros}, we report the Frechet Inception Distance (FID) \citep{fid} and Inception Score (IS) \citep{is} as proxy measures to allow for direct comparison with BigGAN.
+All results are reported on the ImageNet dataset \citep{imagenet} at two different resolutions, 256$\times$256 and 512$\times$512.

-\paragraph{Compute Budget.} We train all the models for a total of 168 hours (7 full days).
-Our training is performed on a single machine with four V100 Tesla cards that have 16GB of VRAM each.
-We chose this hardware configuration for our experiments as it is a low-budget setup that is commonly used in deep learning research.
-Both of our models utilize a BigGAN-based sampler which comes in two different architectures, BigGAN-deep and BigGAN.
-Since the training of these BigGAN-based samplers are highly unstable \cite{fqgan}, we train 5 instances in total (3 BigGAN-deep and 2 BigGAN samplers) and report results using the instance with the best FID/IS score.
+\paragraph{Compute Budget.} For our main experiments on training efficiency, depending on the sampler used, we define two different compute budgets.
+For the learned samplers, we train the \wtw and \wtp models for a total of 168 hours (7 full days).
+Our training is performed on a single machine with four Telsa V100 GPUs with 16GB of VRAM each.
+We found that training the baseline model (BigGAN) at 256x with only 4 GPUs in 7 days is not possible on the default setting, so we allow a total of 8 GPUs for the baseline training.
+Since the training of these BigGAN-based samplers are highly unstable \citep{fqgan}, we train 5 instances in total (3 BigGAN-deep and 2 BigGAN samplers) and report results using the instance with the best FID score.
+For the pre-trained sampelrs, the compute budget is computed in terms of the TPUs used in their original training and does not include the decoder training.
+This is because the compute budget required to train the decoder is negligible compared to that of the sampler.